The $k$-flip Ising game: A - flip dynamics

 \subsection{Transition times in Markov chain formalism}

-The main object studied in this paper is a first hitting time characterising a trajectory $i \rightarrow j$, i.e. a number of steps $\tau_{ij}$ required for the system to reach the state $j$ starting from the state $i$ in the $k$-flip Ising game
+One of the main questions studied in this work is a consideration of $k$-dependence of first hitting times characterising some particular trajectories.
+The first hitting time characterising a trajectory $i \rightarrow j$ is defined as a number of steps $\tau_{ij}$ required for the system to reach the state $j$ starting from the state $i$ in the $k$-flip game under consideration

 For trajectories $i \rightarrow j$ generated by the random walk evolution of a $k$ - flip Ising game the variable $\tau_{ij}$ is stochastic and thus characterised by some probability distribution ${\cal P}^{(k)} (\tau_{ij})$.
-For a given transition matrix $\Omega_{ij}$ its moments can be directly assessed using the Markov chain theory description of the random walk, see e.g. \cite{Kemeny1976,Grinstead1997}.
+For a given transition matrix $\Omega^{(k)}_{ij}$ its moments can be directly assessed using the Markov chain theory description of the random walk, see e.g. \cite{Kemeny1976,Grinstead1997}.
 In particular, the first two moments satisfy the following recurrent equations:

-Equations (\ref{mtau1},\ref{mtau2}) can be compactly written in terms of the fundamental matrix $Z$
+Equations (\ref{mtau1},\ref{mtau2}) can be compactly written in terms of the fundamental matrix $Z^{(k)}$